by Susan Flantzer

 On August 26, 1728, at the Villa della Regina in Turin, Queen Anne Marie died after a series of heart attacks at the age of 58.
 She was buried at the Basilica of Superga in Turin.
 Vittorio Amedeo II had extramarital affairs which his wife quietly accepted.
 His longest affair, eleven years, was with Jeanne Baptiste d’Albert de Luynes with whom he had two children:

 On August 12, 1730, in a private ceremony at the Royal Chapel at the Royal Palace in Turin, Vittorio Amedeo morganatically married Anna Canalis di Cumiana (1680 – 1769), after obtaining the permission of Pope Clement XII.
 Because the marriage was morganatic, Anna did not become Queen of Sardina but rather was created Marchioness of Spigno.
 Anna had been his mistress when she was a lady-in-waiting to Vittoria Amedeo’s mother.
 It is widely believed that Anna’s first child Paola Novarina, born in 1708, was Vittorio Amedeo’s child although Anna’s husband recognized the child as his.
-After her husband died in 1724, Anna was called back to court and was made a lady-in-waiting to Polyxena, Princess of Piedmont, wife of Carlo Emanuele Prince of Piedmont, the son and heir apparent of Victor Amedeo II.
+After her husband died in 1724, Anna was called back to court and became a lady-in-waiting to Polyxena, Princess of Piedmont, wife of Carlo Emanuele Prince of Piedmont, the son and heir apparent of Victor Amedeo II.
 To the surprise and dismay of the court, Vittorio Amedeo II and Anna Canalis di Cumiana made their marriage public on September 3, 1730.

 In 1731, Vittorio Amedeo attempted to reclaim the throne, accusing his son of incompetence.
 Carlo Emanuele III had his father arrested and confined to the Castle of Rivoli in Turin, Duchy of Savoy, now in Italy.
 However, Anna Canalis di Cumiana was brought to the Fortress of Ceva, which was extremely humiliating because the fortress was used as a reformatory for prostitutes.
 Eventually, Anna received permission to leave the Fortress of Ceva and go to the Castle of Rivoli to be with her husband.